Ivanivka, Kherson Oblast

+Geography

+Ivanivka is located in the central part of Black Sea Lowland.

 History

+During the Ukrainian War of Independence, from 1917 to 1920, it passed between various factions.
+Afterwards it was administratively part of the Zaporizhzhia Governorate of Ukraine.

-Until 18 July, 2020, Ivanivka was the administrative center of Ivanivka Raion.
+Until 18 July 2020, Ivanivka was the administrative center of Ivanivka Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kherson Oblast to five.
 The area of Ivanivka Raion was merged into Henichesk Raion.

 Until 26 January 2024, Ivanivka was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Ivanivka became a rural settlement.

 Economy

 Transportation

 Ivanivka has access to the Highway M14 connecting Kherson with Mariupol via Melitopol.
 There is a paved road to Henichesk as well.

 Demographics

 As of the 2001 Ukrainian census, Ivanivka had a population of 5.245 inhabitants.
 The native language composition was: